janetiqal/E-Commerce-BackEnd/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg) </br>
 ## Description
-I was given starter code and was asked to build a functional back end for an e-commerce site by using Express.js API to use Sequelize to interact with a MySQL database.
+I built a functional back end for an e-commerce site by using Express.js API to use Sequelize to interact with a MySQL database.
 The database consisted of four models and were built using the Sequelize model structure.
 Associations were created between tables using a through model.
 All routes were tested using Insomnia Core.

 ## Table of Contents
 - [Installation](#installation)